 Nail technicians are also referred to as manicurists or pedicurists.
 Although you probably won't be able to take all of your courses online, read on to learn what distance education options are available in this field.
 Also find out how to select an online school and whether certification is available online.
-Schools offering Culinary Arts degrees can also be found in these popular choices.
+Schools offering Nail Technology degrees can also be found in these popular choices.

 How Do I Select an Online Nail Technician School?